MKrafick/DBMonitoring/README.md

 *DEADLOCK_HOOK.ksh*

-Returns a deadlock count based on a prvious and current deadlock count.
+Returns a deadlock count based on a previous and current deadlock count.

 *HADR_CONGESTION_HOOK.sql*